Food Corner

 Green Peppercorn Pickle

 Do you like to know how to make green peppercorn pickle?
-If so, read further to understand how you can preserve green peppercorn by making a delicious and flavourful pickle.
+If so, read further to understand how you can preserve green peppercorns by making a delicious and flavourful pickle.
 You will only need 3 ingredients to make such a delicious dish!

 Sri Lankans love to eat pickles.
-These popular Sri Lankan pickles include Achcharu, polos achcharu and Lunu dehi (lime pickle).When we talk about Sri Lankan pickles we cannot forget Malay Achcharu and Wambatu moju.
+These popular Sri Lankan pickles include Achcharu, polos achcharu and Lunu dehi (lime pickle).
+When we talk about Sri Lankan pickles we cannot forget Malay Achcharu and Wambatu moju.
 All these dishes show how our cuisine is well equipped with preserved food.
-And today recipe is bit new for me.
-I found this idea from Indian cuisine as pickled green peppercorns is much popular as a condiment among them.
+And today’s recipe is a bit new for me.
+I found this idea in Indian cuisine as pickled green peppercorns are much popular as a condiment among them.

 preserve-Green-Peppercorn